wilkie/tubeca/API.md

 ### GET /collections/library/:libraryId

-Get all collections for a library.
+Get all root collections for a library.

 **Response:**
 ```json